-Wow, we haven’t used the google webmaster tool in almost 4 years.
-Partially because we made the promise to our readers to never use or give out tracking information to third party sites.
+Wow, we haven't used the Google webmaster tool in almost 4 years.
+Partially because we made the promise to our readers to never use or give out tracking information to third-party sites.
 It appears that Google is still tracking people.
-Just that they’re tracking people from the search engine coming inward towards my site.
-Obviously a lot of you aren’t using anonymous search engines and are feeding the pig which is Google.
+Just that they're tracking people from the search engine coming inward toward my site.
+Obviously, a lot of you aren't using anonymous search engines and are feeding the pig which is Google.
 Shame on those who are doing that BTW.

 At least go with DuckDuckGo.
-They’re equally as incompetent as Google by recommending video’s to YouTube instead of promoting those that host their own videos.
-But at least your not getting your browser totally fucked with tracking cookies from Google.
+They're equally as incompetent as Google by recommending videos to YouTube instead of promoting those that host their own videos.
+But at least you're not getting your browser totally fucked with tracking cookies from Google.

 Your "Uncommon Downloads" are an enemy of the state.

 This is the warning that I received in my Google Webmaster tool after 4 years of abandonment.
-Now if this is Googles idea of getting users to come back to their system I suppose they won on that regards it doesn’t mean that I will just shut-up and stay quiet about it.
+Now if this is Google's idea of getting users to come back to their system I suppose they won on that regard it doesn't mean that I will just shut up and stay quiet about it.

 Here you have a classic example of vague Google being vague.
 Saying that it found an issue!
 But it's not going to tell you exactly where the issue is found or how the hell to fix it.
 They will go as far as to say that they will flag your content in their Google Chrome browser as dangerous.